corkami/pocs/collisions/README.md

 Theoretical limitations and workarounds:
 - PNG uses CRC32 at the end of its chunks, which would prevent the use of collision blocks, but in practice they're ignored.
-- the image metadata (dimensions, colorspace...) are stored in the `IHDR` chunk, which should in theory be right after the signature (ie, before any potential comment), so it would mean that we can only pre-compute collisions of images with the same metadata.
+- the image meta data (dimensions, color space...) are stored in the `IHDR` chunk, which should in theory be right after the signature (ie, before any potential comment), so it would mean that we can only precompute collisions of images with the same meta data.
-  However, that chunk can actually be after a comment block, so we can put the collision data before the header, which enables to collide any pair of PNG with a single pre-computation.
+  However, that chunk can actually be after a comment block, so we can put the collision data before the header, which enables to collide any pair of PNG with a single precomputation.

 Since a PNG chunk has a length on 4 bytes, there's no need to modify the structure of either file: we can jump over a whole image in one go.

 We can insert as many discarded chunks as we want, so we can add one for alignment, then one which length will be altered by a UniColl. so the length will be `00` `75` and `01` `75`.

-So an MD5 collision of 2 arbitrary PNG images is *instant*, with no pre-requesite (no computation, just some minor file changes), and needs no chosen-prefix collision, just UniColl.
+So an MD5 collision of 2 arbitrary PNG images is *instant*, with no prerequisite (no computation, just some minor file changes), and needs no chosen-prefix collision, just UniColl.

 With the [script](scripts/png.py):
 ```